 2. Log into your account at www.UltimateRewards.com.
 It’s the same login you use to manage your credit card bill with Chase.

 3. Choose ‘Transfer Points to Travel Partners’

-4. Select the partner you want to transfer points into
+4. Select the partner to which you want to transfer points

-5. Enter the amount you want to transfer and the account you wish to transfer into.
+5. Enter the amount you want to transfer and the account to which you want to transfer .

 That’s it, your points will show up in your mileage account shortly, generally it’s an instant transfer.

 Leave a comment below -- we'll reply shortly -- no need to use your real name.
 Or, use the email form at the top of the page for private advice.